data2vec: A General Framework for Self-supervised Learning in Speech, Vision and Language: Results

 For speech processing, we pre-train \name{} on the 960 hours of speech audio data from \libri{} (\librisz{}).
 This dataset contains relatively clean speech audio from read audiobooks in English and is a standard benchmark in the speech community.
 To get a sense of performance in different resource settings, we fine-tune models for automatic speech recognition using different amounts of labeled data, ranging from just 10 minutes to 960 hours.
 We also compare to other work from the literature, including \wvpp{}~\citep{baevski2020wav} and HuBERT~\citep{hsu2020hubert}, two popular algorithms for speech representation learning relying on discrete units of speech.

-\autoref{tab:librilight} shows improvements for all labeled data setups with the largest gains for 10 minutes of labeled data (20\% relative WER improvement).
+\autoref{tab:librilight} shows improvements for most labeled data setups with the largest gains for 10 minutes of labeled data (20\% relative WER improvement) for the Base models.
+For Large models, there are strong improvments for the smallest labeled data setups, and comparable performance for the resource-rich settings of 100 hours and 960 hours of labeled data where performance is generally saturating for many models~\citep{zhang2020pushing,chung2021w2vbert}.
 Our results suggest that learning discrete units is not required when rich contextualized targets are used and that learning contextualized targets during pre-training improves performance.